sagemath/trac_to_gh/Issue 4433.md

 # Issue 4433: [with patch, needs review] Replace factorial with a symbolic version

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4433

 Original creator: whuss